rh-mobb/aro-workshop-content/aro-content/app/2A-deploy-app.md

 # Deploy and Expose an Application ( Part 1 )

 It's time for us to put our cluster to work and install a workload.
-We're going to build an example Java application, [microsweeper](https://github.com/redhat-mw-demos/microsweeper-quarkus/tree/ARO) deploy it to your ARO cluster and securely expose this application over the internet.
+We're going to build an example Java application, [microsweeper](https://github.com/redhat-mw-demos/microsweeper-quarkus/tree/ARO) deploy it to your ARO cluster and securely expose this application over the internet using Azure Frontdoor.

 The microsweeper application depends on a PostgreSQL database to store scores.
 Since ARO is a first class citizen in Azure, we'll use an Azure Database for PostgreSQL and connect it to our cluster with a private endpoint.

 !!! info
-    For simplicity sake, we'll be using public clusters for our guides.
+    For simplicity sake, we'll be using public clusters for this workshop.
 The Frontdoor ingress pattern works for public and private clusters.

 ## Prerequisites